HaithemH/videos_background_substitution/README.md

 # Video Background Substitution

-The program allows to specify video files (local paths to the data) through the config.INI configuration file.
+The program allows to specify parameters (video files, background extraction algorithms, algo parameters)  through the 'config.json' configuration file.

 Videos should have non-moving backgrounds, meaning that the camera used to shoot the videos is fixed on the wall or somewhere else.